DenisMasterHerobrine/FlightAPI/README.md

 Flight API is a library for Minecraft (Fabric/NeoForge) that solves the issue of multiple mods conflicting over player flight control.
 With Flight API, you can avoid situations where players randomly drop to the ground or cannot fly at all because multiple mods keep toggling `player.getAbilities().flying` and `player.getAbilities().allowFlying` on and off.

 ## Main Concept
-   In Vanilla Minecraft (and many mods), flight logic code is looking the following is common:
+   In Vanilla Minecraft (and many mods), flight logic code may be looking like that:

 ```java
 player.getAbilities().flying = true;